For UK financial advisers only, not approved for use by retail customers. Click here for the customer website.

 The distribution by the trustees to the beneficiary of a discretionary trust will be a transfer of value for IHT purposes (an ‘exit’ charge).
 In most cases the availability of the trustees’ nil rate band will mean that no IHT is immediately payable.

 In the case of an Absolute DGT, if a chargeable event gain arises as a result of the trustees making an ‘emergency’ advancement of trust capital to a named beneficiary (without of course reducing the repayments), then the beneficiary is assessable on the chargeable event gain because that’s just and reasonable.
 However, what if the ‘emergency’ advancement is funded by segment surrenders.
 The surrender gain will be taxable on the beneficiary, but the consequence might be that the future regular withdrawals due to the donor might then start exceeding 5% limits.
 It’s unclear who is then assessable – the donor or the beneficiary.
-We have posed this question to HMRC and at the time of writing, await a response.
+We posed this question to HMRC but did not receive a response.

 It should be clear to trustees that emergency advances are a ‘solution of last resort’ and the tax and legal consequences need to be fully analysed before action is taken.